I've been painting with acrylics since childhood and enjoy sharing tips about working in this versatile medium.

 Skip the divider line and beach, and create a painting with blue and white, which will have the look of abstract waves.

 What is a pouring medium?

-- A pouring medium is a liquid that’s mixed with acrylic paints to help make them flow.
-It’s also what gives pour paintings their unique “marbled” look.
+- A pouring medium is a liquid that's mixed with the acrylic paints to help make them flow.
+It's also what gives pour paintings their unique "marbled" look.

-What is the difference between budget pour painting supplies and artist quality supplies?
+What's the difference between budget pour painting supplies and artist quality supplies?

 How can I clean up acrylic paint?

-- Paint is easiest to remove before it dries.
+- Acrylic paint is easiest to remove before it dries.
 Start by using dish soap and warm water.
 For stains on hands, a bar of soap with pumice grains can help remove paint.
 If you need to remove dried paint, use some isopropyl alcohol on a paper towel or cotton pad.

-If you’d like to try a pour painting with artist acrylic paint and pouring medium, see my article How to Do a Pour Painting: A Tutorial for Beginners.
+If you’d like to try pour painting with artist acrylic paint and pouring medium, see my article How to Do a Pour Painting: A Tutorial for Beginners.
 It includes details and tips you may find helpful as you experiment with acrylic pouring.

 I hope you’ve enjoyed learning about this fun painting technique and wish you the best of luck in your creative projects.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.